cthye/ReSTIR-on-La-Jolla/proj2_readme.txt

 3. Play with the parameters σs and σa, how do they affect the final image?
 Why? (we assume monochro- matic volumes, so don’t set the parameters to be different for each channel.)
 - If sigma_s is larger, the result is brighter for more in-scattering; If sigma_a is larger, the result is darker for more absorption.
 4. Change the phase function from isotropic (the default one) to Henyey-Greenstein by uncommenting the phase function specification in the scene scenes/volpath_test/volpath_test2.xml.
 Play with the parameter g (the valid range is (−1,1)).
 What does g mean?
 How does the g parameter change the appearance?
 Why?
-If g is positve, it shows forward scattering and the result is brighter, else it shows backward scattering and the result is darker. (why?)
+- If g is positve, it shows forward scattering and the result is brighter, else it shows backward scattering and the result is darker.
+- Reason: when g is positive, and when the cosine of the angle between omega and omega_prime becomes larger (which means the -ray.dir and dir_light are in opposite direction and a larger angle between them), the phase_function gives a higher values; if g is negative, when their cosine is smaller (which means the -ray.dir and dir_light are in the some direction and the angle between them is smaller), the phase_function would also gives a higher values.
+In this way, it shows the property of forward/backward scattering.

 ## Task3
 1. Play with the parameters σs, σa of different volumes, and change max_depth, how do they affect the final image?
 How does increasing/decreasing σs and σa of medium1 and medium2 affect the appearance, respectively?
 Why?
 Do different σs and σa values affect how high you should set max_depth?